aleks-kudriavtsev/hackaging_theories/docs/iteration_plan.md

 - Use `python -m theories_pipeline.review_bootstrap verify <path/to/bootstrap_results.jsonl>`
   to regenerate the verification report if the raw lines were edited or filtered.
 The CLI reuses the JSON lines trace and rewrites `node_report.json`, making it easier to spot regressions in extracted theory counts between cycles.
+The `summary` block also mirrors the values stored in the pipeline run when verification is enabled, so report diffs highlight node-growth regressions immediately.

 ## Cadence & governance
 - Target a full refresh every 4–6 weeks, with interim expansion-only runs when new